 Bluehost, like many Web-hosts on the market, make use of cPanel. cPanel isn’t only a user-friendly interface, it is also the standard industry interface.
 Therefore users moving from another Web-host will find have no problems getting used to the interface of the new Web-host.
 In addition to making use of cPanel, Bluehost makes use of a highly customized version of the interface.
 This means that it is even easier for beginners to get used to controlling their website.
 The cPanel has important features that make the task of controlling the interface easier for the user.
 Some of these features include the MySites feature which allows users to control multiple websites using a single account.
 There’s the Marketplace feature which, just as the name implies, gives users access to a marketplace where they can buy WordPress themes, professional services and even purchase new add-ons/plug-ins to boost performance.
 The domain manager feature allows users to manage their domains.
 That is, they can keep an eye on their registration status, buy new domains, setup redirection and update information through the tool.
 WordPress users don’t need to worry about updating the core of the WordPress software because Bluehost handles that automatically.
 New applications can be installed using one-click installations and users have access to a plethora of popular apps that can be added in one click.
 If you want to build a website, Bluehost has got you covered with Weebly website builder, a third-party app.
 We’ve made use of Weebly before and it is quite easy to use.
 You can create from scratch with a wide collection of themes and templates without having to write a single line of code.
 In addition to all these, Bluehost offers free SSL certificates on all plans so users have one less add-on to pay for.

-Unfortunately, there is one thing that we were not impressed with; Bluehost doesn’t offer free site migrations.
+Unfortunately, there is one thing that we were not impressed with; Bluehost doesn’t offer free site migrations (that’s a surprise because when we compared it to other EIG hosts such as Bluehost vs. HostGator, those were offering the migration for free, we can’t really understand why Bluehost it’s one of the few hosts in the EIG network still charging for migrations.).
 Users migrating from other sites either have to migrate their sites themselves or pay a one time fee of $149.99 that covers the migration of up to five websites, 20 emails and database files.
 Asides the not so inconsequential fact that Bluehost doesn’t offer free site migrations, we actually found it really easy to accomplish basic tasks on Bluehost.
 Easier than many of the Web-hosts we’ve reviewed, in fact.

 SiteGround, unlike Bluehost, offers a free single site migration for new users.
 They do this by offering a free WordPress migration plug-in.
 To activate the plug-in, users have to generate a token from their SiteGround account, and then the plug-in does most of the heavy lifting.
 This plug-in makes it easier to migrate your site. . .which means at the end, you’re the one carrying the task out.
 They just make it easier— which is more than can be said for Bluehost.
 Like Bluehost, SiteGround also offers free SSL certificates from Let’s Encrypt on basic plans, so users don’t have to pay extra for premium SSL.
 SiteGround also has Weebly support, so the experience of building a website is roughly the same with Bluehost.
 Weebly has drag and drop functionality so users do not have to know the first thing about coding to get their website online.
 SiteGround also supports one-click installations of popular apps like Joomla, Drupal and Magneto so new users can get their operations up and running as quickly as possible.
 Most importantly, though, SiteGround provides a staging environment for all hosting settings.
 That means that you can make changes to your site, check out the changes made and tweak it as you like, without it affecting the version of your site online.
 This feature will definitely be invaluable to beginners who are bound to make a few mistakes on their journey to being competent webmasters.
 However, this feature is only available on premium plans.
 We might add that SiteGround also makes use of cPanel, however, in our opinion, their version isn’t as highly customized as Bluehost’s.
 While we didn’t have any problems accomplishing basic tasks (this is because we are fairly used with cPanel), other users new to the hosting environment may find accomplishing some basic tasks tricky.
 SiteGround isn’t only great for new users, there are Git, SSH, WP-CLI, SFTP, phpMyAdmin and multiple PHP versions pre-installed on higher-tier plans so advanced users will also find heavy customization and control to be fairly easy as well.